beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

 ## Create a Begin account

-To create a Begin account, simply click the `Login` button on the [Begin home page](https://begin.com), authorize it with GitHub, and pick a username.
+To create a Begin account, simply click the `Login` button on the [Begin home page](https://begin.com), authorize it with GitHub.
 That's it!

 ## Creating an app